yihua/hudi/website/docs/configurations.md

 ---

 > #### write.ignore.failed
 > Flag to indicate whether to ignore any non exception error (e.g. writestatus error). within a checkpoint batch.
 By default false.
-Turning this on, could hide the write status errors while the spark checkpoint moves ahead.
+Turning this on, could hide the write status errors while the flink checkpoint moves ahead.
 So, would recommend users to use this with caution.<br></br>
 > `Default Value: false (Optional)`<br></br>
 > `Config Param: IGNORE_FAILED`<br></br>